Sphereon-Opensource/PEX/README.md

 ```

 ##### Description

 These three methods are quite similar.
-The first One receives a presentation definition object, decides the version and act accordingly.
+The first One receives a presentation definition object, decides the version based upon feature detection and
+act accordingly.
 The other two are specific to their version.

 **For more detailed difference between v1 and v2 please read the From V1 to V2 section**.